zharfan104/number_converter_app/README.md

 - [x] Developed using Flutter 3.7.9
 - [x] GitHub Actions CI pipeline for Testing, Formatting, Analyzing, and Building APK

+## Notes
+- We intentionally designed the text field to accept leading zeros and more than the maximum length so we can showcase the error tooltip functionality.

 ## Packages in use

 - [equatable](https://pub.dev/packages/equatable) for creating objects that can be easily compared